Sc-Rhyan57/Comet-Development/readme.md

 ## Features

 - **Non-Obfuscated Scripts**: All non-obfuscated scripts are open source and available for anyone to use, modify, and share.
 - **Obfuscated Scripts**: Please note that obfuscated scripts are not open source.
 They are provided for use only and should not be redistributed, as their primary purpose is to remain in this repository as a place to be found easily.
+(I welcome the challenge however)

 ## Contributing